irfanhakim-as/homelab-wiki/topics/proxmox.md

       + lxc.idmap: g <lxc-render-gid> <render-gid> 1
       ```

-      Replace the following value with your own accordingly:

       - Replace `<lxc-render-gid>` with the intended GID value for the `render` group on the LXC Container (i.e. `107`).
       - Replace `<render-gid>` with the GID value for the `render` group (i.e. `104`).
       - According to the sample value, this maps the LXC Container's GID, `107` to the Proxmox node host's GID, `104`.